wingify/vwo-insights-ios-flutter-sdk/README.md

 ## Support
 For any support queries or technical assistance, please contact our support team at [support@vwo.com](mailto:support@vwo.com)

-## Contributing
-We welcome contributions from the community!
-If you'd like to contribute to the VWO Insights SDK, please fork the repository and submit a pull request.

 ## License
 VWO Insights SDK is licensed under the Apache-2.0 License.
 See the [LICENSE](https://github.com/wingify/vwo-insights-ios-flutter-sdk/blob/main/LICENSE) file for more details.